Please review data security guidelines - examples appendix for specific examples.

 - Data security guidelines (definitions)

-Public data consists of institutional data that has been intentionally released to the public by a person with authority to do so and (or) a class of data defined as part of the public record.
+Low-Risk Data consists of institutional data that has been intentionally released to the public by a person with authority to do so and (or) a class of data defined as part of the public record.
 There may be copyright, Creative Commons or other expectations placed on the data, but it is generally available for public consumption.

-Non-public data consists of data that is not protected by regulatory requirements, but should be protected from public view.
+Medium-Risk Data consists of data that is not protected by regulatory requirements, but should be protected from public view.
 This data might include (but is not limited to) academic, research, athletic, public service or administrative data that is restricted for reasons related to public or individual safety, competition, ongoing development or is otherwise sensitive in nature.

 - Responsible use requirements